-Panama now boasts one of the fastest-growing economies in Latin America.
-Panama City is in the throes of a building boom, with the service sector fueling much of that growth, as well as the expansion of the Panama Canal.
+Panama boasts one of the fastest-growing economies in Latin America.
+Panama City is in the throes of a building boom, with the service sector fueling much of that growth, as well as the expanded Panama Canal.
 Towers appear regularly, adding to the already-impressive skyline.
-The country is blessed with incredible geographic diversity: lowland tropical rainforests, dense cloud forests near the border with Costa Rica and mangrove swamps along stretches of both the Pacific and Caribbean coastlines.
+The country is blessed with incredible geographic diversity: lowland tropical rainforests, dense cloud forests near the border with Costa Rica, and mangrove swamps along stretches of both the Pacific and Caribbean coastlines.
 Panama is home to more than 10,000 species of plants, 940 species of birds and 225 species of mammals — all in an area slightly smaller than South Carolina.
 The country is now looking to make creative use of its resources and has set aside 29 percent of its land for conservation and national parks.
-The rainy season generally runs from May to October, with December to April being the best time for a visit.

 The Frank Gehry-designed Biomuseo, located on the far end of the Amador Causeway at the Pacific entrance to the Panama Canal, is a colorful jumble of folded shapes clad in red, blue, green, yellow and orange.
 The 44,000-square-foot museum celebrates the history and impressive ecological diversity of Panama.
 Set aside enough time to stroll through the lush biodiversity park.
-The museum is closed every Monday.
+Download the audio guide to your phone in advance.

 Boquete is a delightful town, tucked away on the slopes of the dormant 11,400-foot Barú Volcano.
 The word “boquete” means “gap.”
 It was through this gap that gold prospectors trekked, looking for a quicker way to the Pacific.
 Boquete is the center of Panama’s coffee production, which is relatively small but revered worldwide for its quality.
 Prearranged coffee tours are available to the local plantations (drop-in visitors not welcome).
 A good alternative to taste a variety of roasts and flavors is Café Ruiz.